camg228/tester/README.md

 ## Setup

-Install the following dependencies if you haven’t already(its inlcuded in the first line so if you are running the program in a notebook then you don't have to do anything):
+Install the following dependencies if you haven’t already (it's included in the first line, so if you are running the program in a notebook,k then you don't have to do anything):

 ```bash
 pip install transformers datasets nltk